Hyperbaric Oxygen Therapy (HBOT) and Stroke

 The most impactful?
 Crossword puzzles.
 Researchers specify crossword puzzles are “superior to other brain games in improving memory.”

-Let’s also not forget the accessibility crossword puzzles offer—you can find them anywhere online or in newspapers and easily take them on the go.
+Let’s not forget the accessibility crossword puzzles offer: You can find them anywhereonline, in newspapers, and on smartphone appsand they can easily be taken on the go.

 Board Games